Z1ngo1/JCL-PRACTICE-TASKS/TASK9/README.md

 - `SORT FIELDS=COPY` means no sorting is applied - records keep their original order, only filtering and reformatting.
 - LASTNAME (bytes 1-10) and ROLE (bytes 21-30) are not referenced in OUTREC BUILD, so they are silently dropped.
 - This task depends on TASK7 having already run and produced [`TASK7.INPUT.JCL`](DATA/TASK7.INPUT.JCL.txt) - no inline data is loaded here.
 - `INCLUDE COND=(21,7,CH,EQ,C'MANAGER')` compares 7 bytes from position 21 in the record against the 7-char literal `MANAGER`.
 The remaining 3 bytes of the ROLE field (positions 28-30, which contain spaces) are not compared at all - so no trailing spaces are needed in the literal.
-This is different from TASK13 where the INCLUDE length is `10` (full field width) and the literal must be padded to match.
 - ICE171I in SYSOUT is not an error - it is SORT informing that the output LRECL differs from input LRECL due to OUTREC reformatting.